 Disaster response (saving lives), ethical supply chain (protecting the environment and those who might be exploited), and maintaining power and water supplies (safeguarding those most vulnerable to loss of services) we saw as key areas of focus.
 We also realised, that with so many years of client engagements, we already had geotechnology solutions in place which we could use to help fulfill our mission.

 So we begin the next phase of our journey.
 WebMapSolutions has transformed.
-No longer are we focused on our what and our how.
-We now have defined our why.

 And that feels really good.